Professor Elisabeth Hollender (Frankfurt) [website]

 Dr Simon Mayers (Oxford)

-After initially studying for a BSc in Computation at UMIST and an MSc in Artificial Intelligence at the University of Essex, and several years as a business systems analyst, Simon Mayers returned to academia to pursue a diploma in Theology at Heythrop college, followed by an MA in Jewish Studies and then a PhD in Religions and Theology at the University of Manchester.
-Simon’s PhD examined how Jews were represented in a variety of English Catholic discourses during the late nineteenth and early twentieth centuries.
-Simon Mayers is now the Administrator for the EAJS.
+After studying for a BSc in Computation at UMIST and an MSc in Artificial Intelligence at the University of Essex, Simon Mayers spent twelve years as a business intelligence specialist.
+He was initially employed as a development analyst at Nestlé UK, before becoming a data warehouse consultant and working on projects for various companies including Pall Corporation, Nestec, Boots Healthcare International, Deutsche Bank, L’Oreal and Linklaters.
+Simon then decided to return to academia, first to pursue a diploma in Theology at Heythrop College, University of London, followed by an MA in Jewish Studies and then a PhD in Religions and Theology at the University of Manchester.
+His PhD examined how Jews were represented in a variety of English Catholic discourses during the late nineteenth and early twentieth centuries.
+Simon Mayers is now the principal administrator for the EAJS, reporting directly to the board of trustees, and responsible for the day-to-day management and administration of the Association.